From here, Burgoyne could take the Hudson River all the way down to Albany, the goal of his expedition, but it wasn’t as easy as it seemed.

 Fort Edward derives its name from the 1755 French & Indian War fortification named after the Duke of York and Albany, Edward Augustus.
 During the French and Indian War, Fort Edward stood on the frontier that bordered the French-Canadian colonies, and protected the portage that guarded settlements in Saratoga and Albany.
 The military population at the time made Fort Edward, and adjacent Roger’s Island, the third largest “city” in colonial North America.
 It became home to Roger’s Rangers, a precursor to today’s U.S. Army Rangers.

 The Fort Edward Historical Association is housed at the Old Fort House Museum.
+(Although Baroness Riedesel describes the building as red, it is now yellow.)
 Its collection is made up of roughly 200,000 artifacts from Fort Edward and the surrounding region.
 The museum features a five-building complex of local artifacts including a “Toll Keepers” house from 1840, the Riverside School House, the 1853 A. Dallas Wait Law Office, the Cronkhite Pavilion, the Water Works Barn, the Doctors Apothecary Garden, and the Schoolhouse Privy.

 The museum itself is the 1772 home of Patrick Smyth, with authentic furnishings depicting the lives of occupants from the 1770s through the 1940s.
 Built with timbers taken from the ruins of the French & Indian War fortification called Fort Edward, the house was used as headquarters by both British and American generals in the Revolutionary War.